I - Self Realisation and Non-Duality

 Figure 24: The Labyrinth – Symbolic Depictions of the Ego Super-Structure

-Temporary self-realisation is the result of jumping to the core of our being (e.g. through intense will) without dissolving the ego structures.
-If this occurs, it is only a matter of time before the lure of the ego pulls us back out again, because too many ego structures remain for the Self-realisation to be permanent.
+Temporary self-realisation is the result of jumping to the core of our being (our true-Self), typically through an act of will and/or grace, without processing the majority of our ego structures.
+If this occurs, it is only a matter of time before our ego structures pull us back out again, because too many ego structures remain for the Self-realisation to be permanent.

 The Path to Self-Realisation